Start here: who the course is for and what students take home

 The tool is selected according to the class plan and project needs.
 Whichever tool is used, AI does not own the work and cannot replace playtesting or judgement.
 The real practice is setting a clear goal, understanding what changed, judging the result and improving it again.

-How each class works: every week ends with something playable
+How each class works: every session ends with something playable

 Each approximately 90-minute class follows the same build-test-improve cycle:

-The course is delivered online through Zoom in small groups of 3-6 students.
-The teacher manages pace, checkpoints, questions and feedback.
+The course is delivered in person as a hands-on workshop, in groups of 8-15 students.
+The teacher manages pace, checkpoints, questions and feedback, and can sit with a student who gets stuck.
 Students remain responsible for project decisions and actual testing.
-Progress is visible every week rather than appearing only in Week 9.
+Progress is visible every session rather than appearing only in Session 8.

 Before enrolling: fit and readiness